1,000+ Opportunities

 Portal login or registration may be required to access the full application.

-Based on current listing details, eligibility includes: Research Grants in the Arts: Nonprofit 501(c)(3) U.S. organizations, units of state or local government, or federally recognized tribal communities.
+According to the current listing, eligibility includes: Research Grants in the Arts: Nonprofit 501(c)(3) U.S. organizations, units of state or local government, or federally recognized tribal communities.
 Must have 5 years operating history.
 NEA Research Labs: U.S. institutions of higher education or nonprofit 501(c)(3) organizations.
 Must have 5-year history of commissioning and conducting research in behavioral or social sciences.
-Neither program funds individuals, fiscal sponsors, commercial enterprises, State Arts Agencies, or Regional Arts Organ Applicants should confirm final requirements in the official notice before submission.
+Neither program funds individuals, fiscal sponsors, commercial enterprises, State Arts Agencies, or Regional Arts Organ.
+Confirm the full requirements in the official notice before applying.